September 12, 2023

 |

-Yes, the World of Hyatt program is worth it, especially since the program is free and easy to join.
-Hyatt points are more valuable than other hotel brands and elite status offers attractive benefits.
-The fact that award nights start at just 3,500 points with off-peak pricing means you don’t need to accrue many points for a free stay.
-World of Hyatt Credit Card makes it easy to earn both plenty of points for award stays and elite night credits toward status tiers.
+Yes, the World of Hyatt rewards program is worth it, especially since it’s free and easy to join.
+Hyatt points are more valuable than hotel points from competitor brands, and elite status offers attractive benefits.
+You don’t need to accrue many points for a free stay since award nights start at just 3,500 points.
+The World of Hyatt Credit Card makes it easy to earn points for award stays and elite night credits toward status tiers.

-A Hyatt point is worth around $0.017, based on our sampling of domestic and international properties with various booking periods ranging from booking the week-of to booking six months in advance.
+A Hyatt point is worth around $0.02, based on our sampling of domestic and international properties with various booking periods ranging from booking the week of to six months in advance.

 In general, you’ll get between $0.01 and $0.025 cents per Hyatt point.
 However, the value of Hyatt points varies greatly depending on how you use them.